 What is alcohol poisoning?

-Who is at the greatest risk for alcohol poisoning?
+Who is most at risk for alcohol poisoning?

 What are the symptoms of alcohol poisoning?

-- Bluish skin, especially around the lips or under the fingernails
+- Bluish-colored or cold, clammy skin, especially around the lips and fingernails.